Glen Osbourne: Eastern Championship Wrestling (1992–1993)

-Independent circuit (1993-2011)
+East Coast Wrestling Association and Independent circuit (1993–2011)

 Osbourne ventured out onto the independent circuit in 1993.
 After brief stints in the NWA and ACW, he joined the Delaware-based East Coast Wrestling Association in the summer of that year.
 During this run he wrestled stars such as Tito Santana, Cheetah Master, Ace Darling, Blue Thunder, and The Bushwhackers.
 In 1996, Osbourne joined the Maryland-based Mid-Eastern Wrestling Federation (MEWF) and formed a tag-team with Rockin' Rebel known as Darkside.
 Together they dominated their division, winning the MEWF tag-team titles 5 times between 1996 and 1997.
 They also won the Virginia-based International Pro Wrestling Association tag team titles twice.
 During this time, Osbourne and Rebel were being scouted by the World Wrestling Federation.
 They worked for the company occasionally in dark matches and on house shows, both in singles and as a team, between 1994 and 2001.
 They also appeared regularly for the NWA.

 Glen Osbourne was inducted into the ECWA Hall of Fame in 1996.
 On February 22, 1997, he won the ECWA Heavyweight Championship in Wilmington, Delaware, defeating Cheetah Master in a classic 30-minute match.
 He defended the title against stars such as Mick Foley, Andrew Martin, and Christian Cage.
 He would later win the ECWA Mid Atlantic Championship from Ty Street in 2000.

 In 1998, Osbourne won the Pennsylvania Championship Wrestling Tag Team Titles with Ace Darling.
 While in PCW, he feuded with stars such as Edge, Mike Barton, Simon Diamond, and Julio Dinero.
 In 1999, he defeated Michael Modest for the PCW Heavyweight Championship.
 He won the King of PCW Tournament later that year.

 Osbourne would also team with Derek Domino as The Natural Born Killers in the NWA and ECWA, and with Kevin Sullivan as The Dark Shadows in the TWA.

 In 2001 and 2002 Osbourne appeared with Combat Zone Wrestling, where he feuded briefly with John Zandig despite a severely injured neck and arm.
 Their rivalry ended at ECW Arena with a televised barbed wire/chain match.